Dashboard blog banner

 First, you’ll need to connect your Notion account to GRID.
 It’s a really simple 3 step process:

-1. Go to My connections in the top left on your Notion page.
-Find GRID and click connect.
+1. Go to Setting & members on the top left on your Notion page and click My connections.
+If you don't see GRID on the page, click Browse connections in Gellery and find GRID and click connect.
 If you don’t already have an account, you’ll need to create one.

 Connect notion database - notion lp